slevomat/coding-standard/README.md

 Sniff provides the following settings:

-* `caseSensitive` - compare namespaces case sensitively, which makes this order correct:
+* `caseSensitive`: compare namespaces case sensitively, which makes this order correct:

 ```php
 use LogAware;